smnsingh444/TCupTechSystemTest/README.md

 ##Steps to follow :

 Clone the project on local git repiository
-Add below jars in classpath:
+And add below jars in classpath:

 1.junit-4.13\
 2.hamcrest-core-1.3